 Having been closed for decades, with very few ways to access the outer world, the country has remained much traditional.
 However, international compagnies and brands are now rushing there to establish themselves.
 Myanmar is catching up with modernism and Globalisation has finally arrived in Myanmar, for the worst and the best…

 The worst, same as everywhere else in the World, is tthe loss of its singular culture rooted on spiritual, moral values.

 The best, would be more freedom and opportunities for the People.
 More access to informations and knowledge of any kind, more exchanges of people and competences.
 More diversity.

 However, until dictatorships rule the country, speaking about real freedom and opportunities would be unfortunately quite relative…

 2500 years ago, Gautama the Buddha taught a universal, non-sectarian and practical way to liberate ourselves from suffering (The Eightfold Path & The Vipassana meditation – dhamma.org).
 Just as the impermanent character of all things (Anicca).
 However, let’s hope that this spiritual and moral heritage will persist, in this modern transition.

 Indeed, if Myanmar would do so, that will be a beautiful example of an ideal healthy modern society!

-Myanmar travel photography : a perfect mix of genders
+Myanmar photos : a perfect mix of genders, a perfect travel photography

-A land in evolution, in-between tradition and modernism, with a fascinating culture and absolutely photogenic faces, mnystic places and hectic cities : a land of of street photography, portrait photography and more generally travel photography.
-Myanmar travel photography is indeed one of the remaining jewel of its gender…
+A land in evolution, in-between tradition and modernism, with a fascinating culture and absolutely photogenic faces, mnystic places and hectic cities : a land of street photography, portrait photography and more generally travel photography.
+Myanmar photos are indeed one of the remaining jewel of the travel photography genre…